conradakunga/Blog/_posts/2026-04-28-product-review-stellar-repair-for-ms-sql-part-2-sql-server-password-recovery.md

 ![StellarInstaller](../images/2026/03/StellarInstaller.png)

-I have not been able to get the password recovery to work.
-I will revisit this at the end.
+**I have not been able to get the password recovery to work.
+I will revisit this at the end.**

-In the next post, we will look at how to extract data from a backup.
+In the next post, we will look at how to **extract data from a backup**.

 Happy hacking!